thingsboard/thingsboard.github.io/docs/user-guide/ui/widget-library.md

 wl-add-widgets-bundle:
     0:
         image: /images/user-guide/ui/widgets/widget-library/wl-add-new-bundle-1-ce.png
         title: 'Navigate to the "Widgets bundle" page using the main menu on the left.
-Click the "+" icon in the upper right corner of the screen, and select the "Create new widgets bundle" option from the drop-down menu.'
+Click the "+" icon in the upper right corner of the screen, and select the "Create new widgets bundle" option from the drop-down menu;'
     1:
         image: /images/user-guide/ui/widgets/widget-library/wl-add-new-bundle-2-сe.png
         title: 'In the opened dialog window, enter the name of the new bundle.
 Adding an image and a description is optional.
-Click "Add".'
+Click "Add";'
     2:
         image: /images/user-guide/ui/widgets/widget-library/wl-add-new-bundle-3-сe.png
         title: 'The new widgets bundle is opened.
 After adding the widgets bundle, you can add widgets in there.
-For this, click the "+ Add Widget".'
+For this, click the "+ Add Widget";'
     3:
         image: /images/user-guide/ui/widgets/widget-library/wl-add-new-bundle-4-ce.png
-        title: 'Select one or multiple widgets and click "Save" to complete add widget to your widget bundle.'
+        title: 'Select one or multiple widgets and click "Save" to complete add widget to your widget bundle;'
     4:
         image: /images/user-guide/ui/widgets/widget-library/wl-add-new-bundle-5-ce.png
         title: 'Since widgets bundles are in alphabetical order, the newly created one may be on the second page.'